GFNOrg/torchgfn/tutorials/ENV.md

 A pointed DAG environment (or GFN environment, or environment for short) is a representation for the pointed DAG.
 The abstract class [Env](https://github.com/saleml/gfn/blob/master/src/gfn/envs/env.py) specifies the requirements for a valid environment definition.
 To obtain such a representation, the environment needs to specify the following attributes, properties, or methods:

-- The `action_space`.
-Which should be a `gymnasium.spaces.Discrete` object for discrete environments.
-The last action should correspond to the exit action.
+- (Only for discrete environments) `n_actions`, the total number of actions available to the agent, including the "exit" or "terminate" action (i.e. the action that corresponds to a transition $s \rightarrow s_f$).
 - The initial state `s_0`, as a `torch.Tensor` of arbitrary dimension.
 - (Optional) The sink state `s_f`, as a `torch.Tensor` of the same shape as `s_0`, used to represent complete trajectories only (within a batch of trajectories of different lengths), and never processed by any model.
 If not specified, it is set to `torch.full_like(s_0, -float('inf'))`.
 - The method `make_States_class` that creates a subclass of [States](https://github.com/saleml/gfn/blob/master/src/gfn/containers/states.py).
 The instances of the resulting class should represent a batch of states of arbitrary shape, which is useful to define a trajectory, or a batch of trajectories. `s_0` and `s_f`, along with a tuple called `state_shape` should be defined as class variables, and the subclass (of `States`) should implement masking methods, that specify which actions are possible, in a discrete environment.